nikantonelli/Groundhog/README.md

 that after a 'Create', the Id must be written back into the spreadsheet so that a subsequent change can use it as a Parent.
 This will not work with parallel creations.

+Changes are written back after every one to protect against network or program failures.
+In this way, re-running the program should pick up from where it left off without re-creating a whole bunch of stuff.

 ## Artifact Info

 The other sheets that require artifact definitions can have any number of plain fields defined